intersective/app/experiments/README.md

   1. For Android testing, you'll need to generate an apk from android studio and update the *app* value on `/experiments/appium/index.js`
   1. If you run into error, please check Appium for troubleshooting

+### Testing your setup

+1. You can test if your Appium setup is working on Android with the attached apk below inside */experiments/appium/ApiDemos-debug.apk*

+1. Please update the value of *app* path inside */experiments/appium/index.js* according to the new apk file path.

 ### Troubleshotting
 coming soon